dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-dcm2json/README.md

                                  default temporary-file directory
- -h,--help                       display this help and exit -I,--indent                     use additional whitespace in JSON output -N,--encode-as-number           encode DS, IS, SV and UV values as JSON
+ -h,--help                       display this help and exit -I,--indent                     use additional whitespace in JSON output -N,--encode-as-number           encode IS, SV and UV values in the range
+                                 [-(2^53)+1, (2^53)-1] and valid DS values
-                                 numbers; by default DS, IS, SV and UV values are encoded as JSON strings -V,--version                    output version information and exit
+                                 as JSON numbers; by default DS, IS, SV and UV values are encoded as JSON strings.
+ -V,--version                    output version information and exit

 Examples: